Subnautica 2 Base Building Guide: Where ...

 How do you unlock the Habitat Builder?

-Before placing a single corridor, you need to scan 2 existing Habitat Builder devices out in the world.
-To do that, craft a Scanner first at the Life Pod fabricator under the "Personal" tab.
-The Scanner costs 2x Titanium, 2x Quartz, and 1x Basic Battery.
-The Basic Battery itself is crafted in the "Resources" section using 2x Copper and 1x Acidic Raion Pouch
+You need to scan 2 Habitat Builder fragments before you can craft one.
+First, build a Scanner at your Life Pod fabricator under the "Personal" tab.
+The Scanner requires 2x Titanium, 2x Quartz, and 1x Basic Battery.
+Craft the Basic Battery in the "Resources" section using 2x Copper and 1x Acidic Raion Pouch.

-- One in an open crate just right of the entrance near the Welcome Center sign.
+1. One sits in an open crate near the entrance, just right of the Welcome Center sign.

-- A second in the cave below the building.
-Salvage the metal blocking the floor hole, swim down, and check the crate at the bottom.
+2. The second is in the cave beneath the building.
+Salvage the metal blocking the floor hole, drop down, and scan the crate at the bottom.

-After scanning both, return to the Life Pod fabricator and craft the Habitat Builder for:
+After scanning both, return to your Life Pod and craft the Habitat Builder for:

-Copper Wire is crafted in the "Resources" section for 2x Copper per piece.
-Once it is in your hotbar, right-click (or LT on controller) to open the build menu, which has tabs for Standard Elements, Interior Facilities, Exterior Facilities, Utility, and Furniture & Decor.
-Press Q then left-click (or Y then A on controller) to deconstruct any structure and recover its materials.
+Copper Wire is crafted in "Resources" for 2x Copper per piece.
+Equip the Habitat Builder, right-click (or LT on controller) to open the build menu, and browse tabs for Standard Elements, Interior Facilities, Exterior Facilities, Utility, and Furniture & Decor.
+Press Q then left-click (or Y then A on controller) to deconstruct any structure and reclaim its materials.

 Where is the best place to build a base?

-- Distance from the Life Pod: Your Life Pod already has a Fabricator and NoA Terminal, so building too close wastes a good base location.
+• Distance from the Life Pod: Your pod already has a Fabricator and NoA Terminal, so building right next to it is redundant.

-- Flat terrain: Large corals, plants, and cavern walls block fixture placement, so look for open, relatively flat seabed.
+• Flat terrain: Large corals, plants, and cavern walls block placement.
+Look for open, relatively flat seabed.

-- Resource proximity: Being near Titanium, Copper, and Fibrous Pulp deposits cuts down on long supply runs.
+• Resource proximity: Being near Titanium, Copper, and Fibrous Pulp deposits saves time on supply runs.

-If you need more help getting started before committing to a location, the Subnautica 2 beginner's guide covers the nine essential early tips including navigation and scanning priorities.
+If you need more direction before committing to a spot, the Subnautica 2 beginner's guide covers nine essential early tips including navigation and scanning priorities.

 What are the basic building blocks?

-Stock up on Titanium, Copper, and Quartz before you start.
+Stock up on Titanium, Copper, and Quartz before you start building.
 These three materials cover most early structures.
-Note that Rooms must be unlocked separately from Corridors.
+Rooms must be unlocked separately from Corridors.

 Standard Elements:

-- Corridor (2x Titanium): The connective tissue of any base.
-Plan your layout before placing these since they determine how your rooms connect.
+• Corridor (2x Titanium): The connective tissue of any base.
+Plan your layout before placing these since they determine how rooms connect.

-- Hatch (1x Titanium, 1x Quartz): One is enough as an entrance, but placing extras on different sides of the base saves time.
+• Hatch (1x Titanium, 1x Quartz): One is enough as an entrance, but placing extras on different sides saves time.

 Interior Facilities: